mukeshvanjarapu/Amazon-Homepage-clone/README.md

 # Amazon-Homepage-clone
-This is an  Amazon Homepage clone built using the html and css
+This is an  Amazon Homepage clone built using the html and css Author - Mukesh Vanjarapu